singer-io/getting-started/BEST_PRACTICES.md

 The `metadata` module in singer-python provides several utility functions for working with and writing metadata.

 Example of the catalog from the previous section with metadata:
-Example catalog with one simple stream and no metadata:
 ```json
 {
   "streams": [